opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/rds_instance_v3.md

 * `security_group_id` - (Required) Specifies the security group which the RDS DB instance belongs to.
   Changing this parameter will create a new resource.

-* `subnet_id` - (Required) Specifies the subnet id.
+* `subnet_id` - (Required, ForceNew) Specifies the subnet id.
 Changing this parameter will create a new resource.

-* `volume` - (Required) Specifies the volume information.
+* `volume` - (Required, ForceNew) Specifies the volume information.
 Structure is documented below.

-* `vpc_id` - (Required) Specifies the VPC ID.
+* `vpc_id` - (Required, ForceNew) Specifies the VPC ID.
 Changing this parameter will create a new resource.

 * `backup_strategy` - (Optional) Specifies the advanced backup policy.
 Structure is documented below.

-* `ha_replication_mode` - (Optional) Specifies the replication mode for the standby DB instance.
+* `ha_replication_mode` - (Optional, ForceNew) Specifies the replication mode for the standby DB instance.
 For MySQL, the value is async or semisync.
 For PostgreSQL, the value is async or sync.
 For Microsoft SQL Server, the value is sync.

 -> Async indicates the asynchronous replication mode. `semisync` indicates the